ZhuoerW/iCure/README.md

 ## Prerequisites
 The iCure system requirs the installation of mongodb and node.js

-###Node.js
+Node.js

-Open the terminal or DOS Shell and run (node -v) and (npm -v).
+Open the terminal or DOS Shell and run 'node -v' and 'npm -v'.
 Both commands should output a version number if the Node.js is successfully installed.

 Please follow the instruction in this website to download node.js. https://nodejs.org/en/

-###Mongodb
+Mongodb

 To install MongoDB, use a package manager like apt on Linux or homebrew on MacOS (brew install mongodb)